John Ross Palmer’s Escapist Mentorship Program

 Escapism (n.)
 The Art Movement of Artist John Ross Palmer that is devoted to forever destroying the stereotype of the struggling artist.

 John Ross Palmer’s Escapist Mentorship Program was founded in 2009 as a casual way for a motivated group of local Houston artists to meet, communicate with each other about art and business while learning by example from Artist John Ross Palmer as a group leader.
 In 2010, the program was elevated by the business of John Palmer Art by having a juried application process.
 Applicants were required to submit images and answer a series of essay questions.
 Applications were received from all over the United States of America–and one was received from an artist named Wavinya Ngei–a full-time resident of the country of Kenya.
 Since the first year of formalizing the process, the program has evolved as it gained prestige.
 Applications have been received from all over the United States and the world: South Africa, Indonesia, England and India.

 In 2011, an in-person interview component was introduced.
 In 2012, the “in-person” interview was modified to occur via Skype because one of the Finalists and eventual Escapist Artists was a permanent resident of London, England.
 In 2012, the Escapist of the Year Award was created.
 The winner was decided by private voting ballot of all current and former Escapist Artists.
-Escapists of the Year now include Tra` Slaughter (2012), William H. Miller (2013), Sue Donaldson (2014) and Stephanie Gonzalez (2015).
+Escapists of the Year now include Tra` Slaughter (2012), William H. Miller (2013), Sue Donaldson (2014), Stephanie Gonzalez (2015), Hugo Perez (2016) and Jan Golden (2018).
 For 2014 and 2015, the Escapist of the Year was decided by private voting ballot from all of Palmer’s 400+ VIP Collector Database.
-Votes are tabulated by the Houston accounting firm of Weinstein Spira.
+Votes were tabulated by the Houston accounting firm of Weinstein Spira.
+In 2016 and 2017, the honor was decided by a panel of a dozen “secret” judges that visited each Escapist’s solo show and scored them on various components including ambiance, theme, pricing, lighting and artist confidence.